zng-ui/zng/TODO/_current.md

 * Optimize/fix interactivity, can we make parent interactivity affecting child a guaranteed?
 * Different visual for focused and disabled.
-* Cursor changed while hovering has not affect.

 =======